kibook/s1kd-tools/tools/s1kd-newdml/README.md

 -i &lt;info code&gt;
 When creating a DMRL from SNS rules (-S), use the specified info code for each entry.
 Specify this option multiple times to create multiple data modules for each part of the SNS.

+-m &lt;remarks&gt;
+Set the remarks for the new data management list.

 -N
 Omit the issue/inwork numbers from filename.